coopdanger/ppm-specification/draft-ppm-protocol.md

 } VerifyStartReq;
 ~~~

-The structure contains the PPM task, an opaque *helper state* string
+The structure contains the task ID, an opaque *helper state* string
 (`helper_state`), and a sequence of *sub-requests* (`seq`), each corresponding
 to a unique client report.
 The request also carries the aggregation parameter
 (`aggregation_param`) used for VDAF evaluation.
 Sub-requests are structured as